-If you are a Python developer, chances are high that you may have come across the __init__.py
+If you are a Python developer, chances are high that you may have come across the __init__.py file.
+It has several roles in a Python project.

 - To show that a directory is a Python package.
 This allows importing modules contained in that directory as top-level modules.